-Having built up a huge following over the past few years this is one popular event, taking place in schools, hospitals, hospices and pre-schools all over the UK on 3rd March 2016, with thousands of children getting involved - although, you probably didn't need us to tell you that.
+This year is extra special as it's the 20th year anniversary of World Book Day, meaning there's even more fun to be had than usual!
+Having built up a huge following this is one popular event, taking place in schools, hospitals, hospices and pre-schools all over the UK on 2nd March 2017, with thousands of children getting involved - although, you probably didn't need us to tell you that.

 Here's everything you need to know...

 The best part of the day (in our opinion) is coming up with a literary-themed costume with our kids.
 The excuse to talk about all the books they've read and loved over the past year is a moment we always look forward to and their imaginations never cease to amaze us (The Twits, anyone?!).
 With that in mind we've put together a gallery of the absolutely BEST costumes we've ever seen from some of our favourite bloggers.
 From a clever Paper Bag Princess idea which takes nothing but some wrapping paper to The Lord Of The Rings Hobbits which needs real sewing expertise, we've got all levels of commitment covered.

 And once your child has settled for a character, don't forget to share your snaps of them in their costume with us on Facebook, Twitter or Instagram - we love seeing all the amazing ideas you come up with for World Book Day using the #GTKWorldBookDay.
 And we're not making any promises but there just might be a prize in it for the best entries!

 If you're still struggling for ideas then why not have a peak at the list of 50 books every child should read before they're 16.
 It was drawn up by Sainsbury's last year in honour of World Book Day itself and includes all the classics.
 If you spot a book your child loves then that is often a great way to come up with costume ideas.
 Some of our personal favourites are the Dr. Zeus characters.